devcroo/laravel_blog/README.md

 laravel_blog
 ============

-A simple blogging tool written using Rails
+A simple blogging tool written using Laravel